Technigo/project-music-releases-vite/instructions.md

 Since the focus of this assignment is to practice with React, we've downloaded a response from the Spotify API which you can use, rather than calling the API yourself.

-## Requirements

-✓ Your app should have components

-✓ Your page should look as close as possible to the design provided.

-✓ You should display the following for each album:

--   album cover image
--   album name
--   the name of each artist involved with a comma between

-✓ Hover effects:

--   When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
--   When you hover over the play button, it should grow (see the design sketch)
--   Hovering an artist name or an album name should match the design sketch

-✓ When you click on the album, it should link to the album's external url in the data

-✓ When you click on an artist, it should link to the artist's external url in the data

-✓ Your page should be responsive:

--   showing 4 albums per row on desktop
--   2 per row on tablet
--   1 per row on mobile.

 ## 🎶 How to use the Spotify data & construct your components 🤓

 In the `/src/data.json`, we've included an API response from Spotify which contains data for 50 recent releases.
 You can `import` this JSON file into a component using `import data from './data.json'` (which we've already done for you in the App component).